graphdbexperiments/er_graph_experiments/experiments_manual/README.md

 # Manual to replicate experiments for E/R graphs

-This manual will provide a step by step guide on how to get set up to replicate the experiments on graph translations of TPC-H discussed in our research.
+This manual will provide a step-by-step guide on how to get set up to replicate the experiments on graph translations of TPC-H discussed in our research.

 In particular, this folder contains information on the following: